 ARAP supports the Police Professional Standards Bureau to strengthen internal control mechanisms and line supervision across the Police Force.
 Technical assistance and training are provided, as well as digital platforms to manage complaints.
 There is also focus on communication and public education efforts, to build the trust of citizens and civil society towards the GPS.

-Capacity to Prosecute Corruption Cases
+Capacity to Prosecute Criminal Cases

 The Attorney General Department’s Public Prosecutors are responsible for prosecuting offences in Ghana.
 However due to resource constraints, other agencies are given a fiat to prosecute on the AG’s behalf.
 The GPS in particular has taken on such a role, with over 400 assigned officials.